Great Moments with Mr. Lincoln: Theater presentation

 Instead of an Audio-Animatronic presentation, guests were treated to a 28-minute film presentation in the main theater about the life of Walt Disney.
 Using a panoramic screen with film clips and vintage photographs, the film was narrated by Disney via archival audio from many sources.

 The Walt Disney Story Featuring Great Moments with Mr. Lincoln (1975–2001)

 The Walt Disney Story received public criticism.
-At the time, Orange County, California (which is where Disneyland is located) was a heavily Republican-leaning county, and local residents were upset with the removal of the Lincoln show, as Lincoln was a Republican.
-The attraction closed on February 12, 1975 (Lincoln's birthday) and reopened on June 12, 1975, as The Walt Disney Story Featuring Great Moments with Mr. Lincoln (as the third renovations).
+At the time, Orange County, California (where Disneyland is located) was a heavily Republican-leaning county, and local residents were upset with the removal of the Lincoln show, as Lincoln was a Republican.
+The attraction closed on February 12, 1975 (Lincoln's birthday) and reopened on June 12, 1975, as The Walt Disney Story Featuring Great Moments with Mr. Lincoln.
 Gulf continued to sponsor the new attraction.

 The attraction underwent a significant refurbishment in 1984, which impacted both the pre-show and theater show.